danielpdbb/danielpdbb/README.md

 <h2 align="left">Hi 👋!
-My name is Patrick Belarmino and I'm a developer from FEU Tech</h2>
+My name is Patrick Belarmino and I'm a developer and a SAP practitioner from FEU Tech</h2>

 ###